JReng-cls/Rogers-Jake-portfolio/Ports_and_Protocols.md

 ### Reflection and Analysis

-1. Why does the server not simply send the new page automatically?
-2. Why does the server instruct the client to make a new request?
-3. What advantages does this provide for the design of the web?
+Servers do not send a new page automatically because the user has to initiate that interaction.
+The server instructs the client to make a new request as the client has to initiate the request and the server wants the client to have the most up to date information available.
+This improves web design through more efficiency, faster data transfer, and the ability for clients to load the materials they need.